mike-tutkowski/ms-cse/README.md

 * Consider making query parameter names case insensitive and/or returning an error if the user passes in a query parameter name that is not recognized.

+* Since the "for hire" trips do not include the total cost, this field ends up as 0.00 in the database.
+  Treating these trips as $0.00 throws off the average cost when you run a taxiquery API call that includes more than just "for hire" trips.
+In the future, consider excluding those trips when figuring out the average cost for the taxiquery API call.